medmcqa/medmcqa/README.md

 ## Model Submission and Test Set Evaluation

+For new submissions, Use any one of the below methods.

+- Create a working colab notebook with your model (only model evaluation step), where colab notebook will take input as dev-set, return predictions and score [example], send the notebook URL and description of paper to below email addresses.
-For new submission, Please fork and edit https://github.com/medmcqa/medmcqa.github.io with your results & send the code, model to below emails with description to run the code.
+- Please fork and edit https://github.com/medmcqa/medmcqa.github.io with your results & send the code, model to the below emails with full description to run the code.
-You must submit your code and provide a Docker environment.
 Your code will run on the test set.
+In this case, you must submit your code and provide a Docker environment.

 aadityaura [at] gmail.com,
 logesh.umapathi [at] saama.com